 … and they were right!

-I immediately began updating my contracts and processes.
+I immediately began updating my paperwork.

 Kathie York to the rescue!